tijareharshal/Scraping-job-posts-with-BeautifulSoup/README.md

 ## Scraping-job-posts-with-BeautifulSoup

-Just a demonstration of BeautifulSoup
+Just a demonstration of BeautifulSoup.